 Guest Student Registration

-If you do not plan to enroll in a program of study at Hawkeye, but would like to take classes to enhance your skills or transfer to another school, you may register for up to 11 credits hours in the Fall or Spring semester or up to 10 credits in the Summer semester as a guest student at Hawkeye.
+If you do not plan to enroll in a program of study at Hawkeye, but would like to take classes to enhance your skills or transfer to another school, you may register for up to 11 credits hours in the fall or spring semester or up to 10 credits summer term as a guest student at Hawkeye.

 Once you have completed 12 or more credits, you are required to have documentation of successful completion of basic skill competencies in reading, writing, and math.
-Appropriate documentation can be through ACT, COMPASS, Asset, or Accuplacer test scores and/or transcripts from any colleges previously attended providing proof of proficiency in reading, writing, and math.
+Appropriate documentation can be through ACT, ACCUPLACER, Asset, or COMPASS assessment scores and/or transcripts from any colleges previously attended providing proof of proficiency in reading, writing, and math.